A school curriculum

 If your child discloses that they are in an abusive relationship reassure them that they are not to blame and take proper measures to keep your child safe.
-Courage Connection can assist in providing domestic violence counseling, court advocacy, and children’s counseling.
+Courage Connection can assist in providing domestic violence therapy for adults and children, court advocacy, shelter, and bilingual services.

 There is a 24 hour hotline available for questions and referrals 217-384-4390.